gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 Built-in Image lists
 ----------------------------------------

-| There are 2 built-in lists of images.
+| There are 2 built-in collections of images.
 | They are: ``Image.ALL_CLOCKS`` and ``Image.ALL_ARROWS``.
-| Both lists have images that follow a clockwise sequence.
+| Both collections have images that follow a clockwise sequence.
-| The code below displays the built-in list of clock images.
+| The code below displays the built-in collection of clock images.

 .. code-block:: python